THE OLD PYRAMID ESSAY

 This debate is centered on two main theories.
-The first is the ramp theory which argues that workforce of tens of thousands of laborers was used.
-They pulled stones using sleds and ropes and used wet sand to reduced friction.
-Then, erection of a series of ramps followed which were used to lift the stones to the level they were required (Kaplan).
-The second theory is Water Shaft Theory.
-In this approach, stones were transported using canals which were constructed up to the construction site and around the pyramid perimeter.
+The first is the ramp theory which argues that a workforce of tens of thousands of laborers was used.
+They pulled stones using sleds and ropes and used wet sand to reduce friction.
+Then, the erection of a series of ramps followed which were used to lift the stones to the level they were required (Kaplan).
+The second theory is the Water Shaft Theory.
+In this approach, stones were transported using canals that were constructed up to the construction site and around the pyramid perimeter.
 Four pipes with a series of gates were used to float the blocks upwards to where they were needed.
 However, the two theories disagree on the making of bricks.
 Both techniques have their method, but the WST theory is more elaborate than the ramp theory.
 It explains that workers used copper saws or chisels to cut limestone.
-To accomplish this, they used a couple of ways in creating precise cuts and angles (Matthews).
+To accomplish this, they used a couple of ways of creating precise cuts and angles (Matthews).

 In my opinion, the Water Shaft Theory is more appealing.
 This is because it elaborates on the constructional genius behind Egyptian pyramids.
 They used various methods as indicated by the theory in simplifying their work.
 This also hastened the process.
 Additionally, this approach is more sensible as it gives detailed accounts of how stones were carved out and how they were transported.
 It is informed, and no details are omitted.